Sedow360/Sedow360/README.md

 - 👋 Hi, I’m @Sedow360
 - 👀 I’m interested in Photography.
-But I'm looking forward to learn about programming and CP.
+But I'm looking forward to learn about programming and App dev.
 - 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on Instagram.
 - 📫 How to reach me on Insta, @_ominousity_